 Once you create a new project and import all video clips you want to use in that project into the editor you should just go to the Assets menu that is located in the Media panel and click on the Make Proxy option.
 You will be able to continue editing while the transcoding process is still in progress, and after the source files are transcoded they will be replaced by proxies.
 However, making adjustments to a proxy version of a composite shot will invalidate that proxy file, which is why it is important to make all edits on that shot before you create its proxy.

 Reducing the size of video clips you use in your projects is going to save you a lot of time during the video editing process.
 Each video editing software we featured in this article allows its users to generate proxy files effortlessly.
-Which video editor are you going to be using for proxy video editing in 2019?
+Which video editor are you going to be using for proxy video editing?
 Leave a comment below and let us know.